eco-evo-thr-2022/final-project/README.md

 # HR and BD's's final-project

-This is a repository for Heather's final project for EcoEvoTheory Fall 2022.
+This is a repository for Heather and Beth's final project for EcoEvoTheory Fall 2022.